stefanofa/awesome/TOPICS.md

 *   [nicoalbanese/kirimase](https://github.com/nicoalbanese/kirimase) - Build full-stack Next.js apps, incredibly fast

+## epic-stack

+*   [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.

 ## remix-stack

+*   [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.

+## remix-stacks

 *   [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.